Or search by topic

 Make four tetrahedron nets following the recipe above for each one.
 Slot them together to form an octahedron .
 (To do this, slot two nets together to form what looks like a square pyramid with flaps attached.
 Do the same for the other two nets.
 Now slot these two square pyramid objects together.)

-The object that results from the recipe below is a nearly regular pentagon with two flaps.
+The object that results from this recipe is a nearly regular pentagon with two flaps.
 Make twelve of these objects and join them together by the flaps to form a dodecahedron.

 We continue from the final stage of the tetrahedron recipe to produce a truncated tetrahedron, shown below.
 Make twenty of these truncated tetrahedra and glue them together to form an icosahedron .